Social Media Explodes Over ‘Love Is Blind’ Season 6 Reunion, Suspects That Clay & AD Are Sneaky Linking In Delulu Land

 — Mercy “Adwoa” (@Kimeto3) March 14, 2024

-Blinded by love, AD ignored all of Clay’s bright red flags while showing up as her her authentic self which wasn’t enough for Clay who admitted to having unpacked issues stemming from his father’s chronic cheating.
+Blinded by love, AD ignored all of Clay’s bright red flags while being authentic, which wasn’t enough for Clay who admitted to having unpacked issues stemming from his father’s chronic cheating on his mother.

 Clay cheesing like this just to embrass AD is what is getting me. #LoveIsBlindS6 pic.twitter.com/mgd9adBpcL